 Abstract:

--1; N200: 20% reduction; N150: 40% reduction) were established to investigate the effects of water-saving and nitrogen reduction on nitrogen translocation, water and nitrogen use efficiency, and grain quality in winter wheat.
-The results showed that compared to conventional irrigation, water-saving treatments significantly reduced yield by 16.9%–60.7%, primarily due to decreases in grain number per spike and thousand grain weight.
-Nitrogen reduction treatments significantly increased the average aboveground biomass (2.5%–21.6%) and harvest index (3.0%–16.0%) across different water-saving treatments.
-Water-saving treatments significantly enhanced nitrogen transfer rate in vegetative organs (10.1%–51.2%) and the contribution rate of nitrogen transfer amount to grain nitrogen (9.6%–131.8%), ultimately increasing grain protein content (10.9%–36.3%) but significantly reducing total protein content (7.6%–46.5%).
-Greater reductions in irrigation led to higher grain protein content but lower total protein content.
-Compared to N250, N150 and N200 reduced grain protein content (0.6% and 2.5%) but significantly increased total protein content (6.2% and 8.3%).
-Compared to W3, water-saving treatments significantly reduced nitrogen use efficiency (18.8%–61.0%) and nitrogen partial factor productivity (16.7%–60.3%) but significantly increased yield (3.1%–38.2%) and water productivity at biomass level (41.85%–93.4%).
-Yield was significantly positively correlated with nitrogen use efficiency, total protein content, thousand grain weight, and nitrogen partial factor productivity.
-The contribution rate of nitrogen transfer amount to grain nitrogen was significantly positively correlated with grain protein content, water use efficiency at yield level (WUEy), and water use efficiency at biomass level (WUEbm).
+–2; N200: 20% reduction; N150: 40% reduction) were established to investigate the effects of water saving and nitrogen reduction on nitrogen translocation, water and nitrogen use efficiency, and grain quality in winter wheat.
+Compared to conventional irrigation, water-saving treatments significantly reduced yield by 16.9%–60.7%, primarily due to decreases in grain number per spike and thousand grain weight.
+Compared with N250, nitrogen reduction treatments N150 significantly increased the average aboveground biomass (2.5%–21.6%) across different water-saving treatments.
+Water-saving treatments W0 enhanced the contribution rate of nitrogen transfer amount to grain nitrogen (43.9%–131.8%), ultimately increasing curde protein content in grain (10.9%–36.3%), but significantly reducing total protein content (7.6%–46.5%).
+Greater reductions in irrigation led to higher crude protein content, but lower total protein content.
+Under W0, total protein content was significantly higher in N150 and N200 than in N250 by 37.5% and 24.7%, respectively.
+Compared to W3, water-saving treatments significantly reduced nitrogen use efficiency (18.8%–61.0%) and nitrogen partial factor productivity (16.7%–60.3%), but significantly increased yield (3.1%–38.2%) and water productivity at the biomass level (41.85%–93.4%).
+The yield was significantly positively correlated with nitrogen use efficiency, total protein content, thousand grain weight, and nitrogen partial factor productivity.
+The contribution rate of nitrogen transfer to grain nitrogen was significantly positively correlated with grain protein content, water use efficiency at the yield level, and water use efficiency at the biomass level.
 Comprehensive analysis revealed that the W3N150 treatment scored the highest (2.94), with significant differences among irrigation treatments but no significant differences among nitrogen treatments.
-Therefore, water-saving treatments can be considered the primary limiting factor in this region, while nitrogen reduction treatments serve as a key strategy for reducing inputs, providing important guidance for dual-reduction strategies in the area.
+Therefore, water-saving treatments can be considered as the primary limiting factor in this region, whereas nitrogen reduction treatments serve as a key strategy for reducing inputs and provide important guidance for dual-reduction strategies in the area.